knutzk/kLabCourse-template/README.md

 # kLabCourse-template

-kLCTitle is a LaTeX package for lab course title pages and is part of the kLabCourse-template package.
+kLabCourse-template is a LaTeX package for lab course reports.

 kLabCourse-template has particularly been designed for the lab courses of the Faculty of Physics (the "Faculty"), University of Goettingen, Germany.